-Check all sources of possible leaks from bow to stern.
-Make this check with boat fully in the water, but still in the slings!

-Check engines and generator following procedures described in equipment manuals.

-Check the entire exhaust system for the engines and the generator carefully.
+- Check all sources of possible leaks from bow to stern.
+Make this check with boat fully in the water, but still in the slings! - Check engine following procedures described in equipment manuals. - Check the entire exhaust system for the engine completely.
 Make sure all exhaust systems are gastight.
 If exhaust opening was plugged or covered during storage, remove blockage.